trufflesuite/truffle-logger-example/README.md

 This is an experimental feature for Truffle that allows for a `console.log`-equivalent in your Solidity Truffle project.

+Please leave your feedback in this issue: https://github.com/trufflesuite/truffle-logger-example/issues/3

 ## Running this example project

 Clone this project, and then run the following steps:

-1. Install `truffle@truffleLogger`:
+1. Install the version of Truffle published under the `truffleLogger` tag:

     ```shell
     npm i truffle@truffleLogger
     ```

-2. Spawn a Truffle develop console with the version of Truffle you just installed:
+2. Spawn a Truffle develop console:

     ```shell
     npx truffle develop